My Nintendo Picross: The Legend of Zelda: Twilight Princess

-My Nintendo Picross: The Legend of Zelda: Twilight Princess is a puzzle video game in the Picross e series, and a spin-off of the 2006 The Legend of Zelda: Twilight Princess, an entry in The Legend of Zelda series of action-adventure games.
-It was developed by Jupiter Corporation and published by Nintendo.
-The game was released on March 31, 2016, for the Nintendo 3DS eShop as a tie-in for Twilight Princess HD remaster, and was available exclusively as a My Nintendo reward.
-Critics rated My Nintendo Picross positively for its value and presentation, but called some aspects of the game limited.
+My Nintendo Picross: The Legend of Zelda: Twilight Princess is a 2016 puzzle video game and part of the Picross series.
+The title is a spin-off of the Picross e series, and features puzzles based on characters and settings from the 2006 title The Legend of Zelda: Twilight Princess, an entry in The Legend of Zelda series of action-adventure games.
+The game was developed by Jupiter Corporation and published by Nintendo for the 3DS handheld system, and was released to promote the HD remaster of Twilight Princess on Wii U.